 - Replacement of the income of a loved one who may have to take time off work to help you get better

 Can you think of any other things you could use the money for?
 The list is potentially very long.
 One question you may have is how much coverage do I need?
-This critical illness insurance calculator from Canada Life can help you better understand how Critical Illness Insurance could help you.
+This Critical illness information page from Canada Life can help you better understand how Critical Illness Insurance could help you.

 There are a lot of options to design a policy that will fit your needs and budget.
 Some plans only cover the "big three" of cancer, heart attack and stroke, others cover over 22 addtional conditions.
 Most plans offer the option of receiving 100% of your premiums back in the future if you have not used the policy.
 Please contact Rob Penson for more information.